The Block season 18: Production

 Applications for the eighteenth season of the series opened in September 2021 until 18 October 2021, looking for couples aged between 18 and 65 years old being sought by casting agents.
 Filming is expected to be a 10–12 week shoot period from late February 2022.
 In September 2021, the eighteenth season of The Block was officially confirmed at Nine’s 2022 upfronts, and for the first time the series will be heading to a regional location, the Macedon Ranges, where the contestants will be transforming country houses.

-The Block in 2022 is located on McGeorge Road, in Gisborne, Victoria.
+The Block in 2022 was located on McGeorge Road, in Gisborne, Victoria.

 In early April 2022, the day filming was scheduled to commence it was confirmed by sources that a contestant had tested positive to COVID-19.
 Filming was delayed by a week with filming commencing mid-April.

 The Block auctions (or Block-tions) for the houses were held on Saturday, 5 November 2022, with the final episode of 2022 airing the next day on Channel Nine and 9Now at 7:00pm (AEDT) on Sunday, 6 November 2022.